UnlyEd/github-action-deploy-on-vercel/README.md

 > It works quite differently compared to [`vercel-action`](https://github.com/marketplace/actions/vercel-action).

+> `vercel-action` is a plugin ready-to-go.
+It means that's really easy to start a project because it already gives you a CD pipeline.
+If you want to add some customization, you can override the default workflow (as described [here](https://github.com/marketplace/actions/vercel-action#github-actions)).
+Sadly, this plugin is too much limited when you decide to work with **B2B**.
+You will find in the [Community examples section](https://github.com/UnlyEd/github-action-deploy-on-vercel/tree/review#hugs-community-examples-heart) some projects where `vercel-action` was not enough.

 ## Why/when should you use it?

 You want to run a custom command that (amongst other things) performs a Vercel deployment and returns the URL of the Vercel deployment.